danders929/Web-Development-Guides/Database/prisma.md

 ### Initialize the Database

-1. Fork and clone this repo.
-Work in your local repository!
-2. Install the Prisma CLI.
+1. Install the Prisma CLI.
    `npm install prisma --save-dev`
-3. Initialize Prisma to use sqlite.
+1. Initialize Prisma to use sqlite.
    `npx prisma init --datasource-provider sqlite`
-4. In the generated `.env` file, set `DATABASE_URL` to `"file:<dev.db>"`.
+3. In the generated `.env` file, set `DATABASE_URL` to `"file:<dev.db>"`.
-5. Add models to your `schema.prisma` file according to the database schema above.
+4. Add models to your `schema.prisma` file according to the database schema above.
 ```schema.prisma
 // schema.prisma
 // This is your Prisma schema file,